xrdocs/segment-routing/_conferences/Paris25.md

 #### [Swisscom: TITAN: SRv6 uSID and IPM at Swisscom](/conferences/Paris25-Swisscom-Rolf-Schmid)
 _**Rolf Schmid**, Senior System Architect for IP Transport Networks, Swisscom_ {: .indent}
+This presentation introduces the Titan network, Swisscom's new converged IP transport network built on SRv6 and uSIDs.
+Swisscom, a leader in the Swiss telco market known for innovation and sustainability, is transitioning from a complex network landscape with multiple suppliers to a simplified, unified network with Cisco as the strategic supplier.
+The new network aims to standardize services, offer them through APIs, and implement network as a service with robust telemetry for monitoring.
+{: .indent}

+Titan features a dual core plane for high availability, using SRv6 for efficient traffic engineering and address summarization, reducing locators and enhancing convergence.
+Swisscom is conducting IPM testing for path performance measurement, leveraging Cisco's hardware-based solution for scalability and ECMP awareness.
+The next steps include a trial in the Titan production network, furthering Swisscom's efforts to maintain its leadership in network quality and innovation.
+{: .indent}
 </div>
 {: .notice}